-At geothermal heat pumps, water or another refrigerant moves through a loop of pipes.
+Heat pumps: In geothermal heat pumps, water or another refrigerant moves through a loop of pipes.
 When the weather is cold, the water or refrigerant heats up when it goes through the parts of the pipes that are underground.
 When the weather is hot, the water or refrigerant cools down when it goes through the ground.
-Once the water or refrigerant gets back above ground, it transfers heat or coolness into the building, working as a heating or cooling agent.
+Once the water or refrigerant gets back above ground, it transfers the heat or coolness into the building, working as a heating or cooling agent.
 Then, because the heat/cool is transferred into the building at the water returns to its original state, the water can be reused, pumped back into the pipes to be reheated/re-cooled.